 “Ugh,” Mairin muttered.
 It matched Lapis’s reaction when Patch told her what the amiable man did for a living.

-“Tirem is a guttershank, and more than one person’s staked him.
-No one’s ever caught him, but he does have Hoyt’s protection, so that’s probably why.
-Patch said they’ve made sure to keep him secluded when he’s around, because someone like Patch won’t care whether he has official underboss protection or not.
+“Tirem is a guttershank with multiple stakes.
+No one’s ever caught him, but he lives under Hoyt’s protection, so that’s probably why.
+Patch said they’ve kept him secluded when he’s around the undermarket, because he doesn’t care whether someone has official underboss protection or not.
 And Krute, as far as I know, is an underground merchant.”

 “He is,” Brander murmured.
-“We use him on a regular basis.
-He doesn’t favor one underboss over another, and is clean, considering.”
+“We use him regularly.
+He doesn’t favor one ring over another, and is clean, considering.”

 “What do they all have in common?”
 Faelan asked.
 “It doesn’t appear they are hunter targets.”